 Improve your diet

 Research has shown that when the mother improves her nutrition, those healthful effects are passed onto her fetus.

 Get plenty of rest

-It is always important to get adequate amounts of sleep.
-However In certain cases, bed rest may be recommended.
+It is always important to get a good night’s sleep.
+However, in some cases, your doctor may recommend bed rest to conserve your energy for the baby’s growth.
 Whether at home or in the hospital, bed rest has been shown to improve circulation to the fetus, enabling it to get more oxygen and nutrients from the placenta.

 Deliver the baby

 In severe cases, the doctor may recommend an early delivery.
 Your medical team may induce labor, or perform a Cesarean section depending on your individual case.